ujjwalr-y20cs161/Sarvah-Bhojan-Delivery-Agent/README.md

 - **Database:**
   - MongoDB for efficient and scalable data storage.
   - Ensures data security and integrity.

+## Key Features of the Delivery Agent Application:

+1. **Material You and Material 3 UI:**
+   - The application follows the Material You design principles, providing a personalized and adaptive UI experience.
+   - Material 3 components are utilized for a modern and consistent user interface.

+2. **Dynamic Themes:**
+   - The inclusion of dynamic themes enhances the user experience by adapting to the system's appearance.

+3. **Documentation and Testing:**
+   - The project is meticulously documented to ensure clarity and ease of understanding.
+   - Frequent unit tests and integration tests are conducted to ensure the reliability and functionality of the application.

+4. **Google Maps API:**
+   - Integration of Google Maps API for efficient route planning and navigation.

+5. **Map Intent Usage:**
+   - The application uses Map Intent to seamlessly integrate with mapping applications for real-time navigation.

+6. **User Authentication using Firebase:**
+   - Firebase is employed for secure user authentication, ensuring a reliable and secure login system.

+7. **Temporary Prototype Database using Firebase:**
+   - Firebase is utilized as a temporary prototype database to manage orders feed and store statistics of delivery agents.

+8. **Clean Initiative UI:**
+   - The user interface is designed with a clean and intuitive layout to facilitate easy navigation for delivery agents.

 ## Implementation:

 Our implementation began with developing the **Delivery Agent Application** using Android Studio.
 The application utilizes Material You and Material 3 UI, incorporating dynamic themes for an enhanced user experience.

 The project is meticulously documented, and frequent unit tests and integration tests are conducted to ensure the reliability and functionality of the application.